Atchin Documentation Project

 |Collection Status||Collection online|

-This deposit will make a collection of audio and audio-visual recordings of the Atchin language variety.
+This collection will make a collection of audio and audio-visual recordings of the Atchin language variety.
 Recordings will be made with adult speakers of a range of ages, gender identities, and social roles.
-Children will only be recorded incidentally, and with the permission of their parents and care-givers.
+Children will only be recorded incidentally, and with the permission of their parents and caregivers.
 I will record a variety of speaker combinations, including single speakers with at least one other Atchin speaker as audience, pairs and small groups, and larger groups.
-Monologues, interviews led by an Atchin field assistant, and conversations will be recorded, and I will aim to collect personal narratives, traditional and modern stories, descriptions of daily activities (gardening, building, weaving, fishing, cooking, child rearing etc.), descriptions of cultural events (births, deaths, marriages, dispute resolutions), religious songs, stories, prayers and teachings, traditional songs, games, and after dinner conversations.
+Monologues, interviews led by an Atchin field assistant, and conversations will be recorded, and I will aim to collect personal narratives, traditional and modern stories, descriptions of daily activities (gardening, building, weaving, fishing, cooking, child-rearing etc.), descriptions of cultural events (births, deaths, marriages, dispute resolutions), religious songs, stories, prayers and teachings, traditional songs, games, and after-dinner conversations.
 Preference will be given to audio-visual recording, but all speakers will be given the option of how they are recorded.

 Acknowledgement and citation

 To refer to any data from the collection, please cite as follows:

 Wessels, Kanauhea.
 2019.
 Atchin Documentation Project.
 Endangered Languages Archive.
 Handle: http://hdl.handle.net/2196/00-0000-0000-0013-594F-3.
 Accessed on [insert date here].